lmamede/api-health-monitor/README.md

 # API Health Monitor

-This repository contains the full implementation, exploratory analysis, experimental pipeline, and result generation scripts used in the paper Statistical Trust Modeling for Endpoint-level Network Anomaly Detection.
+This repository contains the full implementation, exploratory analysis, experimental pipeline, and result generation scripts used in the paper Adaptive Statistical Trust Modeling for Endpoint-Level Network Anomaly Detection.
 The project focuses on anomaly detection and robustness evaluation in API traffic monitoring under non-stationary conditions.

 ## Repository Structure
 ```